bcallaway11/bcallaway11.github.io/index.md

 **Recent Updates:**

+* Materials for my Mini-Course on Difference-in-Differences at the Bank of Portugal are available [here](https://bcallaway11.github.io/bank-of-portugal/)

 * (Sept.
 2024) Major update to [Difference-in-differences when parallel trends holds conditional on covariates](/files/DID-Covariates/Caetano_Callaway_2024.pdf)

-* Materials for my Mini-Course on Difference-in-Differences at the CDC are available [here](https://bcallaway11.github.io/CDC/)

 * (Jan.
 2024) Major update to [Difference-in-differences with a continuous treatment](https://arxiv.org/abs/2107.02637) now available